TanStack/query/docs/src/pages/guides/ssr.md

 Because `staleTime` defaults to `0`, queries will be refetched in the background on page load by default.
 You might want to use a higher `staleTime` to avoid this double fetching, especially if you don't cache your markup.

 This refetching of stale queries is a perfect match when caching markup in a CDN!
 You can set the cache time of the page itself decently high to avoid having to re-render pages on the server, but configure the `staleTime` of the queries lower to make sure data is refetched in the background as soon as a user visits the page.
 Maybe you want to cache the pages for a week, but refetch the data automatically on page load if it's older than a day?

+### High memory consumption on server

+In case you are creating the `QueryClient` for every request, React Query creates the isolated cache for this client, which is preserved in memory for the `cacheTime` period (which defaults to 5 minutes).
+That may lead to high memory consumption on server in case of high number of requests during that period.

+To clear the cache after it is not needed and to lower memory consumption, you can add a call to [`queryClient.clear()`](../reference/QueryClient#queryclientclear) after the request is handled and dehydrated state has been sent to the client.

+Alternatively, you can set a smaller `cacheTime`.